prativa7/TestCases/README.md

 4. Test user cannot log in with only Special Character & Numbers (no letter) on both user name and password.

 5. Test the tab button cycles through the username, password, and save button for user convenience

+### How would you go about automating test scripts into a build pipeline?
+    Keep tests scoped to a single purpose.
+Each test should only do one Task

+    Build for reusable parts, with atomic, clear naming conventions.

+    Separate each environment.
+Dev, Staging,and PROD.
+Code only moves after passing each environment DEV---> Staging ---> PROD

+    Never use sleep the process.
+This slow down the build and might cause the build to fail

+    Any time application is changed, prepare for the change and monitor the build.